 At the start of a placement - Orienting students

-- Look at other student orientation materials from a different profession within your workplace
+- Look at other student orientation materials from a different profession in your workplace

-- Look at orientation materials for new staff within your workplace
+- Look at orientation materials for new staff in your workplace

 - Look at student orientation manuals from other workplaces

-- Get feedback from past or current students about the existing orientation materials
+- Gather feedback from past or current students on existing orientation materials

-- List resources, readings, guidelines, protocols, forms, handouts, equipment and assessments used often
+- List resources, readings, guidelines, protocols, forms, handouts, equipment and assessments frequently used

 Some examples of orientation manuals are: